-Columbus Police investigating vandalism spree after more than 15 car windows damaged
+Columbus police investigating vandalism spree after more than 15 car windows damaged

-COLUMBUS, Ind.- Columbus Police are looking for leads after more than a dozen windows were shot out.
-Sometime early morning someone went on a vandalism spree near Parkside Elementary.
+COLUMBUS, Ind. — Columbus police are looking for leads after more than a dozen windows were shot out during an early morning vandalism spree near Parkside Elementary.

 “Think twice before you head out and do these sorts of things,” said Lt.
-Matt Harris, with Columbus Police Department.
+Matt Harris with the Columbus Police Department.

 Police received at least 15 reports of car windows busted out.
 Investigators think someone used a pellet gun and just took aim at whatever vehicle was nearby.